edujuan/filmmaker/README.md

 # Film Crew AI

-## Agentic AI crew to generate a short film from 0 to masterpiece.
+## Agentic AI crew to generate a short film from 0 to masterpiece, fully autonomous.

 This project uses [crewAI](https://crew.ai/) to create a network of AI agents that collaborate to generate a short movie script along with image (DALL-E, Flux) and video (Sora, Hailuo) generation prompts for visualization.